samdenty/NumkeyMacro/README.md

 4. Double click the EXE once copied and you can start using it

 ### Running locally
-If you'd prefer to run NumkeyMacro directly from the source code instead, follow these steps.
+If you'd prefer to run NumkeyMacro directly from the source code instead, follow these steps:
 ### Prerequisites
 ```
 AutoHotkey